backtrace-labs/backtrace-unity/README.md

 - Retry interval: If the database is unable to send its record, this setting specifies how many seconds the library should wait between retries.
 - Maximum retries: If the database is unable to send its record, this setting specifies the maximum number of retries before the system gives up.
 - Retry order: This specifies in which order records are sent to the Backtrace server.

-## Best Practices

-The backtrace-unity library allows you to define maximum depth of collected game object information.
-You can set game object depth to *n*, where *n* is an integer between -1 and 30. -1 is the default and disables collection.
-An integer between 1 and 30 can be specified to collect game objects *n* levels deep.
-If you set to 0, the system will collect the game object limit (typically 16).

 # API Overview